mrtrumbe/meliman/README.txt

 version of the media file's name.

-Once you have started watching some TV series with Meliman, you can use Meliman to watch an incoming directory and copy/move media files to a library directory, tagging the file with metadata in the process.
-To make this work, you'll want to properly setup entries in your configuration file.
-These three settings, in particular, are
+Once you have started watching some TV series with Meliman, you can use Meliman to watch an incoming directory and copy/move media files to your library directory, tagging the file with metadata in the process.
+To make this work, you'll need to properly setup entries in your configuration file.
+These settings, in particular, are important:
-important:

     input_path=/src/meliman/tmp/input
+    movie_input_path=/src/meliman/tmp/movie_input
     tv_path=/src/meliman/tmp/tv
+    movie_path=/src/meliman/tmp/movies
     recent_path=/src/meliman/tmp/recent

 Once you are properly configured, you should be able to run meliman in "process mode,"